 What is smoked pork butt?

-Smoked pork butt, also known as smoked pork shoulder or smoked Boston butt, is a cut of pork that comes from the upper shoulder of a pig smoked low and slow until it's very tender and pulls apart easily.
+Smoked pork butt, also known as smoked pork shoulder or smoked Boston butt, is a cut of pork that comes from the upper shoulder of a pig.
+Pork butt has a lot of connective tissue, so it's best smoked low and slow.
+You'll want to cook it until the internal temperature of the meat is between 195-205°F (91-96°C).
+This will result in very tender pork that is juicy and pulls apart easily.
+It's a great cut of meat for beginners and experience pit masters alike.

 How do I smoke a pork butt?